 The Allom Cup is an intercollegiate race organised by ULBC.
-This year’s race is on Saturday 7th of December at 9.00
+This year’s race is on Sunday 11th of December.

 The race is between all the University of London Collegiate boat clubs, it is raced on the ebb from ULBC to Mortlake Anglian and Alpha Boat Club, and on the flood in the opposite direction.

 IF YOU HAVE ANY QUESTIONS ABOUT ENTRIES PLEASE CONTACT

 James Richards: email@example.com

 Clubs with doubling up issues please get in touch as soon as possible so that these can be accommodated in the race draw.

 Please note that this year’s race will be run on the FLOOD Tide and then the EBB Tide.
 Depending on the volume of entries ULBC receives some crews may not be included in the draw, please ensure entries are made on time to avoid this.
 Every effort will be made to ensure that each club has at least one of their entries in each category.

 £40 per 4+.

 PAYMENT BY BACS OR CHEQUE.
 ALL PAYMENTS MUST BE IN BY MONDAY 5TH.
 THE DRAW WILL TAKE PLACE ON THE EVENING OF TUESDAY 6TH .